 So, is 99.9% quality good enough in the workplace?

 When employees’ lives and livelihoods, business success and, error-free customer interactions are at risk, being .01 percent wrong is not good enough!
-The corollary of allowing work standards to degrade in response to business pressures and employee behavior provides the background for potential business failure.
-Successful managers understand and appreciate how easy it is to fall into the ‘Cycle of Mediocrity’, and how arduous it is to retrain workers and reset their sights higher to totally embrace quality standards in their total individual and group work activities.
+The result of allowing work standards to degrade in response to business pressures and employee behavior provides the background for potential business failure.
+Successful managers understand and appreciate how easy it is to fall into the ‘Cycle of Mediocrity,’ and how arduous it is to retrain workers and reset their sights higher to embrace quality standards in their total individual and group work activities.

 “If goals are not set high, ‘’excellent’ is soon reduced to ‘acceptable’, which then slips to ‘adequate’, which, before long, settles at ‘mediocre”